GCSE Revision Tips

 9. Adapt for Different GCSE Subjects

 It may seem obvious but many students try to study for different subjects using the same study methods.
-Your GCSE revision should take account of the difference between your subjects and the challenges they represent.
+Your GCSE revision techniques should take account of the difference between your subjects and the challenges they represent.

 For example, Flashcards are an ideal study aid to help you prepare for a language exam where you need to remember key terms.
 Also, an Online Quiz is a great way to test your GCSE Maths skills with sample questions.Sign Up to Try Our Learning Apps